 Reviews of past festivals are available in our Review Section

 Jeremy Hill, writing about the festival, opined that "this piano festival now ranks in quality and imaginative organisation and programming with any other event of its like around the world.
 Its uniquely personal atmosphere is engendered by the superb location and acoustic quality of St. Mary’s Church.
 A dedicated volunteer and amateur committee deserves the sweetest smelling bouquet of bright and colourful flowers for they present an unequalled opportunity for music lovers to engage with the genius of world class piano playing."

+Reviews of the 2013 Festival have recently been published in the German music magazine Piano News, and the French magazine Pianiste.
 Reviews were also written in the UK music magazines Gramophone, International Piano and Classical Music.